ZahraRajabi-creator/Portfolio-Design-and-Fabrication/Exercise_8/README.md

 The most valuable part of the project was learning how design decisions directly affect printability, material consumption, and structural strength.
 Designing the rotating MagSafe mechanism required several iterations before achieving a functional solution.

-Overall, this project improved both my CAD modelling skills in Fusion 360 and my understanding of preparing models for FDM 3D printing.
+Overall, this project improved both my CAD modelling skills and my understanding of preparing models for FDM 3D printing.